mu373/documentation/docs/computation/hpc/intro/jupyter.md

 ## Accessing Jupyter Lab from browser {#browser}
 If the port-forwarding is working properly, you should finally be able to access Jupyter Lab on your machine.
 Type in `http://localhost:8889` (or whichever port that you've forwarded to) in the browser.

-When the Jupyter asks for a token or a password, run the following in the computing node.
+When the Jupyter asks for a token or a password, run the following in your **allocated node**.
 ```shell-session
 $ jupyter server list